Flapkus/monitor-information-powershell/README.md

-Get serial numer of monitors with powershell script
+Get serial number of monitors with powershell script